xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 4. Load the GNU programming environment, CMake, and conda modules:
    ```
    module swap PrgEnv-intel PrgEnv-gnu
-   module load cmake/3.20.4
    module load conda/2021-09-22
    ```

-5. Change to the directory for this session where the precompiled executables, input files, and post processing scripts are located:
+5. Change to the directory containing the precompiled executables, input files, and post processing scripts for this lesson:
    ```
    cd track-5-numerical/time_integration_sundials/thetaKNL
    ```

-Alternately, the source files are located under `time_integration_sundials/SUNDIALS+AMReX` and can be compiled using the provided configuration script:
+If you want to modify and rebuild the hands-on code, the source files are located under `track-5-numerical/time_integration_sundials/SUNDIALS+AMReX` and can be compiled using the provided configuration script:
 ```
+module load cmake/3.20.4
 ./config_atpesc_theta.sh
 cd build
 make -j